PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 2. Filing.
 The filing of any paper occurs when it arrives at the office of ASP or an arbitrator, whether accomplished by mail, fax, or personal delivery.
 (Note: After the appointment of the arbitrator(s), papers filed by the parties shall be filed with the arbitrator(s), and should not be filed with ASP unless specifically required by an ASP rule.)

-4. Hearing Site.
-The arbitration hearing shall be held in the city/locale selected by ASP, unless the parties agree to hold it elsewhere.
-ASP's determination shall be based upon the venue provision (if any) in the agreement, the location of the parties, their attorneys, witnesses, the subject matter of the dispute, and other relevant factors.
+4. Hearing Site; Right to Counsel (and Substitution/Withdrawal).
+The arbitration hearing shall be held in the city/locale selected by ASP, unless the parties agree (or the arbitrator decides) to hold it elsewhere.
+ASP's determination (or the arbitrator's decision) shall be based upon the venue provision (if any) in the agreement, the location of the parties, their attorneys, witnesses, the subject matter of the dispute, and other relevant factors.

 5. Appointment of Sole Arbitrator.
 If the dispute is to be decided by a sole arbitrator and if the parties have not agreed upon an arbitrator, ASP shall appoint an arbitrator pursuant to the following procedure.
-After the dispute has been filed, ASP shall mail to the parties an identical list of six or more attorneys who have been in practice for ten years, with biographical summaries.
-Each party shall have ten days from the mailing date to cross off up to two names, number the remaining four (or more) accepted names in the order of preference, and return the list to ASP.
+After the dispute has been filed, ASP shall mail to the Claimant (or Claimant’s attorney) and to the Respondent (and Respondent’s attorney) an identical list of six or more attorneys who have been in practice for ten years or retired judges with biographical summaries.
+Each party shall have ten days from the mailing date to strike (cross off) up to two names, number the remaining four (or more) unstruck names in the order of preference, and return the list to ASP.
 (No copy should be sent to any other party.)
 If a party does not return the veto/preference indications within said ten-day period, or strikes more than two names, ASP may deem all the names on the list to have been accepted by the party.
-ASP shall select the arbitrator from among those persons accepted by the parties and in accordance (to the extent possible) with the parties' preferences.
+ASP shall select the arbitrator from among the unstruck names and in accordance (to the extent possible) with the parties' preferences.
 If none of the selected arbitrators agree to serve, ASP shall mail another list and the same veto/preference return procedure shall be repeated until an arbitrator is selected and agrees to serve.

 Personal Injury and Medical Malpractice Disputes.
-In personal injury or medical malpractice disputes, each arbitrator proposed by ASP shall be an attorney who represents both plaintiffs and defendants in personal injury disputes, or a former judge (of the Oregon Circuit Court, Court of Appeals, or Supreme Court).
+In personal injury or medical malpractice disputes, each arbitrator proposed by ASP shall be an attorney who represents (or has represented) both plaintiffs and defendants in personal injury disputes, or a former judge (of the Oregon Circuit Court, Court of Appeals, or Supreme Court).

 6. Appointment of Three-Arbitrator Panel.
 If the dispute is to be decided by a three-arbitrator panel, and if the parties have not agreed upon the arbitrators, ASP shall appoint the arbitrators pursuant to the following procedure.
-After the dispute has been filed, ASP shall submit to the parties an identical list of ten or more attorneys who have been in practice for ten years, with biographical summaries.
-Each party shall have ten days from the mailing date to cross off up to two names, number the remaining names accepted in the order of preference, and return the list to ASP.
+After the dispute has been filed, ASP shall mail to the Claimant (or Claimant’s attorney) and to the Respondent (and Respondent’s attorney) an identical list of ten or more attorneys who have been in practice for ten years or retired judges, with biographical summaries.
+Each party shall have ten days from the mailing date to strike (cross off) up to two names, number the remaining unstruck names in the order of preference, and return the list to ASP.
 (No copy should be sent to any other party.)
 If a party does not return the veto/preference indications within said ten-day period, or strikes more than two names, ASP may deem all of the names on the list to have been accepted by that party.
-ASP shall select the panel of arbitrators from among those persons accepted by the parties and in accordance (to the extent possible) with the parties' preferences.
-If a panel cannot be completed from the selected arbitrators because of insufficient acceptances to serve, ASP shall mail another list of names and the same veto/preference return procedure shall be repeated until the panel is completed.
+ASP shall select the panel of arbitrators from among the unstruck names and in accordance (to the extent possible) with the parties' preferences.
+If a panel cannot be completed from the selected arbitrators because of insufficient acceptances to serve, ASP shall mail a new list of names and the same veto/preference return procedure shall be repeated until the panel is completed.

 Personal Injury and Medical Malpractice Disputes.
-In personal injury and medical malpractice disputes, ASP shall mail three identical lists which separately categorize six attorneys who represent primarily plaintiffs, six attorneys who represent primarily defendants, and six attorneys who represent both plaintiffs and defendants in personal injury cases, and/or former judges (from the Oregon Circuit Court, Court of Appeals, or Supreme Court), and the parties shall make said veto and preference selections from each such list, so that the three-arbitrator panel will consist of one arbitrator from each of those three categories.
+In personal injury and medical malpractice disputes, ASP shall mail three identical lists which separately categorize six attorneys who represent (or have represented) primarily plaintiffs, six attorneys who represent (or have represented) primarily defendants, and six attorneys who represent (or have represented) both plaintiffs and defendants in personal injury cases, and/or former judges (from the Oregon Circuit Court, Court of Appeals, or Supreme Court), and the parties shall make said veto and preference selections from each such list, so that the three-arbitrator panel will consist of one arbitrator from each of those three categories.

 8. Chief Arbitrator.
 ASP shall promptly designate one member of a three-arbitrator panel to be the Chief Arbitrator, who shall decide such preliminary and other matters as may be required in these rules.

 9. Majority Decision Required.
-In a three-arbitrator panel, the chief arbitrator shall decide all preliminary matters prior to any hearing, and after a hearing has begun all decisions shall be decided by a majority of the arbitrators.
+In a three-arbitrator panel, the chief arbitrator shall decide all preliminary matters prior to any hearing (unless these rules require the matter to be decided by the panel), and after a hearing has begun all decisions on the merits shall be decided by a majority of the arbitrators.

 10. Vacancies.
 If any arbitrator resigns, dies, withdraws, declines or becomes disqualified or unable to act as an arbitrator (upon proof satisfactory to ASP), a replacement arbitrator shall be obtained in the manner specified for the selection and appointment of an arbitrator.
-If such vacancy occurs on a panel of three arbitrators, the remaining arbitrator or arbitrators may, if all of the parties so approve, continue with the arbitration, the hearing, and a determination of the dispute by the rendering of an award.
+If such vacancy occurs on a panel of three arbitrators, the remaining arbitrator or arbitrators may, if all of the parties so approve, continue with the arbitration, the hearing, and a determination of the dispute by the rendering of an award agreed to by both remaining arbitrators or by the sole remaining arbitrator.

-11. Oath and Impartiality of Arbitrator (follows ORS 36.650); Conflicts Avoidance Form.
-Any arbitrator appointed and serving pursuant to these rules shall sign ASP's form of oath, which requires the arbitrator to disclose to all parties and to any other arbitrator (and to the other arbitrators, if any) any known facts that a reasonable person would consider likely to affect the impartiality of the arbitrator, including:
+11. Impartiality of Arbitrator and Verification (follows ORS 36.650); Conflicts Avoidance Form.
+Any arbitrator appointed and serving pursuant to these rules shall sign ASP's form of verification of impartiality, which requires the arbitrator to disclose to all parties and to any other arbitrators any known facts that a reasonable person would consider likely to affect the impartiality of the arbitrator, including:

 1. A financial or personal interest in the outcome of the arbitration proceeding; and